Morning Sickness Remedies

 I’m a huge Mexican food-loving fan!
 However, I don’t recommend eating anything too spicy or any Mexican during those crucial weeks of nausea!
 I had some guacamole because it tasted like heaven, but later on, in the evening it made me so sick!

 You may not even want anything spicy which is good!
-With each pregnancy, I was able to eat different things, my first three during my morning sickness stage, I couldn’t go near steak or any meats.
+With each pregnancy, I was able to eat different things, my first three during my morning sickness stage, I couldn’t go near steak or any meat.
 I literally could only eat pasta or plain foods.

 Try and avoid anything with a lot of onions and garlic!
 Yes, this is hard for anyone who eats tons of Italian or Mexican food like me!
 Here is a list of a few more foods that make morning sickness worse!